 Over the past decade there has been a great influx of emerging research on what constitutes entrepreneurial thinking and what entrepreneurs have in common when it comes to the way they operate and make decisions.

 Among the literature on entrepreneurial thinking, many things remain consistent.
-In this post I will review a few popular insights on entrepreneurial thought and draw parameters around what they have in common.
-I will consider research from: Amy Wilkinson, author of The Creator’s Code: 6 Essential Skills of Extraordinary Entrepreneurs; Saras Sarasvathy, a professor at the University of Virginia focused on the field of entrepreneurial thinking; Jason DeMers, a contributor for Inc. Magazine.
+In this post, we will review a few popular insights on entrepreneurial thought and draw parameters around what they have in common.
+We will consider research from: Amy Wilkinson, author of The Creator’s Code: 6 Essential Skills of Extraordinary Entrepreneurs; Saras Sarasvathy, a professor at the University of Virginia focused on the field of entrepreneurial thinking; Jason DeMers, a contributor for Inc. Magazine.
 Observing the similarities in all of their work helps us understand a clearer consensus in defining “entrepreneurial thinking.”

 1. Ask Questions.